gl-inet/docs3.x/docs/app/wireguard.md

 # WireGuard

 WireGuard is an extremely simple yet fast and modern VPN that utilizes **state-of-the-art cryptography**.
 It aims to be [faster](https://www.wireguard.com/performance/), [simpler](https://www.wireguard.com/quickstart/), leaner, and more useful than IPSec, while avoiding the massive headache.
 It intends to be considerably more performant than OpenVPN.

 GL.iNet routers have pre-installed WireGuard server and client.

-If you are looking for a WireGuard provider, access [this](#wireguard-providers) directly.
+If you are looking for a WireGuard provider, check out [this](#wireguard-providers) directly.

 ---